Floorp-Projects/Floorp/devtools/docs/user/devtoolsapi/index.rst

 Methods
 ~~~~~~~

-``isTargetSupported(target)``
+``isToolSupported(toolbox)``
-  A method that is called during toolbox construction to check if the tool supports debugging the given target.
+  A method that is called during toolbox construction to check if the tool supports debugging the given target of the given toolbox.

   **Parameters:**

-  - ``target {Target}`` - The target to check.
+  - ``toolbox {Toolbox}`` - The toolbox where the tool is going to be displayed, if supported.

   **Return value:**
-  A boolean indicating if the tool supports the given target.
+  A boolean indicating if the tool supports the given toolbox's target.

 ``build(window, toolbox)``
   A method that builds the :ref:`ToolPanel <devtoolsapi-tool-panel>` for this tool.